lizzy596/Node_Server_Deconstructed/README.md

-MODULES:
+### **MODULES:**

 You split your code into modules.
-The key is a module is encapsulated code, so you only share what you want to share.
+The key is that a module is encapsulated code, so you only share what you want to share.
-The built in module global has a property called exports which is just an empty object ex.  exports: {}, Everything dumped in this object (like your functions) is something you'll have access to globally
+The built in module global has a property called exports which is just an empty object **ex.  exports: {}**, Everything dumped in this object (like your functions) is something you'll have access to globally